RasPelikan/camunda-xstream/README.md

 But you don't have to take care about this.
 Camunda itself chooses a proper serializer for these unsupported types.

-Example of a Variable holding a complex type:
+Example of the serialized value of a variable holding a complex type:
 ```xml
 <com.best.Example id="1">
 <name>Best</name>